ngi-nix/liberaforms/README.md

 Please read INSTALL.txt for installation instructions.

-At the center of GNGforms is the WYSIWYG web form creator [formbuilder](https://formbuilder.online/).
+At the center of LiberaForms is the WYSIWYG web form creator [formbuilder](https://formbuilder.online/).
 Users build a form, choose a URL slug, and publish it.

 ## Resources
-We'd like to think that sharing resources makes things easier, so GNGforms has been built to share server infraestructure with others.
+We'd like to think that sharing resources makes things easier, so LiberaForms has been built to share server infraestructure with others.
 One server can serve multiple domains.
-An nginx proxy in front of GNGforms routes the domains you choose to the gunicorn process.
+An nginx proxy in front of LiberaForms routes the domains you choose to the gunicorn process.

 One installation, one database, one monitoring and one backup system mean less work for sysadmins too!